SunmiYoonDev/sunmiyoondev.github.io/README.md

-# Clock & TodoList App
+# Clock & Todo List App
 #### As you can see the website show the five parts.
 #### First, it is current clock which is showing on the center.
 #### Second, if user allow to provide the current location, on the right top of the page, it has temperature based on celsius and country user located.